python-spokane/testing-in-python/slides.md

 ---

 <!-- _class: lead -->
-Testing is the act of verifying that the code you write runs the way you expect it to.
+Testing is the <mark>act of verifying that the code you write runs the way you expect it to.</mark>

 ---